Ethanjfriedman/Haunted-Mansion-React-/README.md

 ### TODO
 - Finish deployment so that project can be deployed to the Web with an Express server (need to set proper ENV vars for Babel).
 - ~~In Game container, break Paragraphs and Keys out into their own components~~ COMPLETED 4/30/16
+- ~~Rework buttons to be a modular, reusable component~~ COMPLETED 5/2/16
 - Add in music
 - Use Redux to manage state so that the browser's 'back' and 'forward' buttons work properly
 - Add in a backend to save your progress in the game